OritLeshem/playdog-project3/README.md

 PLAYDOG app was invented to help dog's owners to create play dates for thier dogs, and enjoy time togheter.

-We dealt with three tables in our database:  Users, Dogs and Events. and allow the users to see all dogs, all events, and attandence of dogs of each event.

 after registred as a user, you can add dog(s).